Purchasing power parity: Concept

 Poverty, tariffs, transportation, and other frictions prevent the trading and purchasing of various goods, so measuring a single good can cause a large error.
 The PPP term accounts for this by using a basket of goods, that is, many goods with different quantities.
 PPP then computes an inflation and exchange rate as the ratio of the price of the basket in one location to the price of the basket in the other location.
-For example, if a basket consisting of 1 computer, 1 ton of rice, and half a ton of steel was 1000 US dollars in New York and the same goods cost 6000 HK dollars in Hong Kong, the PPP exchange rate would be 6 HK dollars for every 1 US dollar.
+For example, if a basket consisting of 1 computer, 1 ton of rice, and half a ton of steel was 1000 US dollars in New York, and the same goods cost 6000 HK dollars in Hong Kong, the PPP exchange rate would be 6 HK dollars for every 1 US dollar.

 The name purchasing power parity comes from the idea that, with the right exchange rate, consumers in every location will have the same purchasing power.

-The value of the PPP exchange rate is very dependent on the basket of goods chosen.
+The value of the PPP exchange rate is dependent on the basket of goods chosen.
 In general, goods are chosen that might closely obey the law of one price.
 Thus, one attempts to select goods which are traded easily and are commonly available in both locations.
 Organizations that compute PPP exchange rates use different baskets of goods and can come up with different values.

 The PPP exchange rate may not match the market exchange rate.
 The market rate is more volatile because it reacts to changes in demand at each location.
 Also, tariffs and differences in the price of labour (see Balassa–Samuelson theorem) can contribute to longer-term differences between the two rates.
 One use of PPP is to predict longer-term exchange rates.

 Because PPP exchange rates are more stable and are less affected by tariffs, they are used for many international comparisons, such as comparing countries' GDPs or other national income statistics.
 These numbers often come with the label PPP-adjusted, or are expressed in 'PPP' currencies, etc.

 There can be marked differences between purchasing power adjusted incomes and those converted via market exchange rates.
 A well-known purchasing power adjustment is the Geary–Khamis dollar (the GK dollar or international dollar).
 The World Bank's World Development Indicators 2005 estimated that in 2003, one Geary–Khamis dollar was equivalent to about 1.8 Chinese yuan by purchasing power parity—considerably different from the nominal exchange rate.
-This discrepancy has large implications; for instance, when converted via the nominal exchange rates, GDP per capita in India is about US$1,965 while on a PPP basis, it is about Int$7,197.
+This discrepancy has large implications; for instance, when converted via the nominal exchange rates, GDP per capita in India is about USD 1,965 while on a PPP basis, it is about Int$7,197.
 At the other extreme, Denmark's nominal GDP per capita is around US$53,242, but its PPP figure is Int$46,602, in line with other developed nations.